Growing Up (The Linda Lindas album): Lyrics

 Growing Up consists of 10 original songs, as well as a cover of the Blue Hearts's Japanese-language song "Linda Linda" on the bonus edition.
 The Linda Lindas split songwriting duties, with each member contributing to the writing.
 The album is centered on themes of growing up, discovering oneself, and anxieties that arise in adolescence.
 At the time of its release, each band member was under 18.
 The first song, "Oh!", is about feeling unheard.
 Rolling Stone editor Lisa Tozzi says the title track "celebrates the intense friendships ... and simple pleasures of youth, but also nods to the very normal desire to speed through the scary and awkward parts of adolescence".
 The song "Talking to Myself" has been described as an "anxiety spiral", however, its lyrics express resilience against severe anxiety.
 Salazar wrote the song "Nino" about her cat because she believed that he was jealous of a song from the band's eponymous EP (2020) about her other cat, Monica.
 The Spanish-language "Cuántas Veces", while centered around feeling left out, also has a theme of acceptance.
 "Racist, Sexist Boy" is an anti-racist song.

 Music

-Growing Ups genre has been classified as punk rock, (Note: As discussed by Kerrang!s Jake Richardson, Floods Josh Hurst, and Exclaim!s Alan Ranta.) pop-punk, and power pop.
+Growing Ups genre has been classified as punk rock, (Note: As discussed by Kerrang!s Jake Richardson, Flood Magazines Josh Hurst, and Exclaim!s Alan Ranta.) pop-punk, and power pop.
 Critics have compared the album's sound—and particularly the song "Racist, Sexist Boy"—to riot grrrl.
 (Note: As discussed by Alternative Presss Augusta Battoclette, Consequence of Sounds Wren Graves, The Washington Posts Derek Hawkins, and Exclaim!s Allie Gregory.)
 For example, The Skinny editor Tony Inglis wrote that the album "channel[s] riot grrrl fury and [...] catchy garage pop melodies".
 The opening track, "Oh!", has been compared musically to the soundtrack of the film Josie and the Pussycats (2001), as well as Joan Jett and Ramones.
 The song "Nino" contains elements of power pop and is similar to the music of La Luz and Blondie.
 "Cuántas Veces" has been noted for its bossa nova influences.